zalando/pg_view/README.rst

 - reads /proc/ filesystem and detects pid files for the postmaster processes
 - gets the working directories from the symlink at /proc/pid/cwd
-- reads the PG_VERSION for PostgreSQL versions (if it doesn’t exist, assume it's not a PostgreSQL directory, and skip)
+- reads the PG_VERSION for PostgreSQL versions (if it doesn't exist, assume it's not a PostgreSQL directory, and skip)
 - tries to collect from /proc/net/unix, /proc/net/tcp and /proc/net/tcp6 all the sockets the process is listening to.
 If that fails, and you are using version 9.1 or above, reads the connection arguments from postmaster.pid
 - checks all arguments, picking the first that allows it to establish a connection
 - if pg_view can't get either the port/host or port/socket_directory pair, bail out

-If the program can’t detect your connection arguments using the algorithm above, you can specify those arguments manually using the configuration file supplied with the -c option.
+If the program can't detect your connection arguments using the algorithm above, you can specify those arguments manually using the configuration file supplied with the -c option.
 This file should consist of one or more sections, each containing a key = value pair.

 The title of each section represents a database cluster name (this name is for display purposes only).
-The dbname parameter is “postgres” by default, and specifies the actual name of the database to connect to.
+The dbname parameter is `postgres` by default, and specifies the actual name of the database to connect to.
 The key-value pairs should contain connection parameters.

 **The valid keys are:**